MikeHook/SunCow/README.md

 SunCow
 ======

-A prototype custom gift card site
+A prototype personalised gift card site

 To run this application:
 - Create a database called SunCow